WbSun723/tbmalt/developer_guide_old.rst

 Raises
 ^^^^^^
-Any exceptions that are manually raised by a function should be documented in the *raises* section.
+Any exceptions that are manually raised by a function should be documented in the :code:`Raises` section.
 This is particularly important when raising custom exceptions.
-This section should not only document what exceptions may be raised during operation, but also the circumstances under which they are raised.
-The :ref:`docstring_raises` code-block shows how such sections should be formatted.
+This section should not only document what exceptions may be raised during operation, but also the circumstances under which they are raised. :ref:`docstring_raises` shows how such sections should be formatted.

 .. code-block:: python
-    :caption: Raises section
+    :caption: Code-block: `Raises` section
     :name: docstring_raises
     :linenos: